vvorobjov/nrp-documentation/README.md

 GitHub Pages on the `vvorobjov/nrp-documentation` mirror.
 The published site lives at `https://vvorobjov.github.io/nrp-documentation/` (activate Pages with source "GitHub Actions" in the repo settings on first use).
+The nrp-core API section is included only when `.ci/get-nrp-core-docs.py` can fetch `nrp-core-docs.zip` (default: the latest `vvorobjov/nrp-core` GitHub Release asset, overridable through the `NRP_CORE_DOCS_URL` Actions variable); a failed fetch downgrades the build to a site without that section instead of failing it.
 The `Jenkinsfile` and `ansible/` playbook are kept as references for the upstream Bitbucket-side deploy.